percona/pxb-docs/docs/xtrabackup_bin/xbk_option_reference.md

 ### --decompress()
-Decompresses all files with the `.qp` extension in a backup previously made with the `--compress` option.
+Decompresses all files in a backup previously made with the `--compress` option.
 The
 `--parallel` option will allow multiple files to be decrypted simultaneously.
 In order to decompress, the qpress utility MUST be